Colton Underwood, former star of ‘The Bachelor,’ comes out as gay

 “It not only made it harder and more confusing for me, if I’m being very honest.
 I loved everything about her.
 And it’s hard for me to articulate exactly what my emotions were in going through that relationship with her … because I obviously had an internal fight going on,” he said.
 “I would just say that I’m sorry from the bottom of my heart.
 I’m sorry for any pain and emotional stress I caused.
 I wish it wouldn’t have happened the way it did.
 I wish that I would have been courageous enough to fix myself before I broke anybody else.”

-Robert also asked Underwood what he would say to “Bachelor” fans who feel “misled.”
+Roberts also asked Underwood what he would say to “Bachelor” fans who feel “misled.”

 “I just wish I wouldn’t have dragged people into my own mess of figuring out who I was.
 I genuinely mean that,” Underwood said.
-“But I can sit here and say I’m sorry to all those women and can also say thank you because without them and without ‘The Bachelor’ franchise, I don’t know if, like, this would have ever came out.”
+“But I can sit here and say I’m sorry to all those women and can also say thank you, because without them and without ‘The Bachelor’ franchise, I don’t know if, like, this would have ever came out.”

 Coming out to his family and friends has made him feel closer to God, Underwood said.
 And when Roberts asked what kind of partner Underwood is looking for, he admitted that he still has a lot to work through.
 “I still haven’t had an emotional connection with a man,” he said.
 “I’m looking for someone who can push me and challenge me in all the right ways.”